Schrausser/RND1n/README.md

 # RND1n
 [Demo movie](https://m.youtube.com/watch?v=0J0xG1YMkxs&t=20s)

 Random Number Screen `RND1n`: Screensaver for Android platforms, which generates random number sequences (c.f.
-Schrausser, 1996, p. , 2022b, p.
+Schrausser, 1996, p.
+1-8 ff., 2022b, p.
 4 ff., res.) and displays them in a random order on the screen.
 Both, the system's own and the *SIGMA* quasi-random function $n$ are used, where

 $$n_i=a⋅r_{n_{i-1}^\varsigma}-int(a⋅r_{n_{i-1}^\varsigma}),$$